rstacruz/timetip/Readme.md

 ## Storage

 Everything is stored in a human-editable format into `~/.timelogs` (use `--file`
     to change the location).
-This means you can (should!) add, edit, delete and rearrange entries using your favorite text editor.
+You're encouraged to add, edit, delete and rearrange entries using your favorite text editor.

 ~~~ ini